 This 40,000 acre ranch is located 35 miles north of Big Timber, Montana, at the east slope of the Crazy Mountains.
 The terrain is typified by a small creek that flows through the land for 12 miles, with large cottonwood trees and brush lined with small hay and grain fields.
 Off the bottoms, the land turns to heavy breaks and rolling plains.
 The creek bottoms are excellent habitat for white-tailed deer and the rolling country is ideal for mule deer and antelope.
 The Glennie Ranch has very limited whitetail and mule deer hunting, with only 8 hunters a year.
 We expect hunters to kill white-tailed deer in the 130-160 class and mule deer in the 140-170 class.
 Hunters can harvest one antlered deer of either species.

 Rifle only: $4,250 - 2x1 - Cook on your own (Cooks can be arranged for an additional charge)

-This 35,000 acre is located outside Three Forks, Montana.
-The ranch is motley arid with rolling to steep foothills that are sagebrush and juniper covered.
+This ranch is located outside of Three Forks, Montana.
+The ranch is mostly arid with rolling to steep foothills that are sagebrush and juniper covered.
 There is a large contingency of grain on the property.
 The ranch also has over 20 miles of Missouri River frontage offering outstanding fishing.Trophy whitetial bucks will score between 125-145+ gross B&C points.
 Trophy mule deer bucks will score between 140-160+.
 This ranch is also home to a small elk herd.
 The bull elk are hunted with a hard to draw permit.
 (Less than 1% draw for a non-resident) If you are fortunate enough to draw a special permit, you will have opportunites at outstanding elk.
 Lodging is included.